NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 VectorFloatConfig dicts): The position of this agent in each scene.
 If configured as a list, a new position will be randomly chosen for each scene.
 Default: random
-- `rotation_y` (int, or [MinMaxInt](#MinMaxInt) dict, or list of ints and/or MinMaxInt dicts): The rotation of this agent in each scene.
+- `rotation_y` (float, or [MinMaxFloat](#MinMaxFloat) dict, or list of
+floats and/or MinMaxFloat dicts): The rotation of this agent in each scene.
 If configured as a list, a new rotation will be randomly chosen for each scene.
 Default: random
 - `type` (string, or list of strings) The model ("type") of the agent.
 Please see the list in our [schema doc](